-- (a) within 24 hours, where necessary with the assistance of the South African Police Service, ensure the safety of the person concerned if the person's safety is at risk90; and - (b)] without delay, in the prescribed manner, assess whether the person concerned is a victim of trafficking. - (8) An accredited organisation or the provincial department of social development which has an adult person who is a victim of trafficking in its care and whose safety is at risk, may, as a measure of last resort and with the consent of the person concerned, request the South African Police Service to take the person into protective custody.
-Provided that if the station commander is satisfied that the threat has ceased to exist, that person must without delay be returned to the accredited organisation or provincial department of social development, as the case may be - [(6) An adult person referred to in subsection (1), (2) or (4) may temporarily be accommodated at an accredited organisation pending a decision in terms of subsection (5)(b) on whether he or she is a victim of trafficking.]91 - [(7)] (9) If, after an assessment referred to in subsection [(5)(b)] (7), it is found that the person concerned is a victim of trafficking[- - (a) a certificate as prescribed, must be issued to him or her, certifying him or her to be a victim of trafficking; and - (b) he or she must be informed of the right to apply for a recovery and reflection period in terms of section 17, if he or she is a foreigner.] the accredited organisation must, in the prescribed manner, submit the outcome of the assessment referred to in subsection (7) to the relevant provincial department of social development for confirmation92. - (10) The provincial department of social development referred to in subsection (9) must, upon confirmation of the outcome of the assessment-
+- (a) within 24 hours, where necessary with the assistance of the South African Police Service, ensure the safety of the person concerned if the person's safety is at risk105; and - (b)] without delay, in the prescribed manner, assess whether the person concerned is a victim of trafficking. - (8) An accredited organisation or the provincial department of social development which has an adult person who is a victim of trafficking in its care and whose safety is at risk, may, as a measure of last resort and with the consent of the person concerned, request the South African Police Service to take the person into protective custody, for a period until the station commander of the police station in question is satisfied that the threat has ceased to exist, whereafter that person must, without delay, be returned to the accredited organisation or provincial department of social development, as the case may be. - [(6) An adult person referred to in subsection (1), (2) or (4) may temporarily be accommodated at an accredited organisation pending a decision in terms of subsection (5)(b) on whether he or she is a victim of trafficking.]
+106

+[(7)] (9) [If, a] After an assessment referred to in subsection [(5)(b)] (7) by an accredited organisation, it [is found that the person concerned is a victim of trafficking-

+- (a) a certificate as prescribed, must be issued to him or her, certifying him or her to be a victim of trafficking; and - (b) he or she must be informed of the right to apply for a recovery and reflection period in terms of section 17, if he or she is a foreigner.] it must, in the prescribed manner and together with the prescribed documentation, submit the outcome of the assessment and its recommendations to the relevant provincial department of social development for consideration/confirmation107. - (10) If the provincial department of social development in question, after having - - (a) considered the outcome of the assessment by an accredited organisation; or - (b) completed the assessment itself,